A Well-Built Balanced Fund for Retirees

 It’s critical to evaluate expenses, as they come directly out of returns.
 The share class on this report levies a fee that ranks in its Morningstar Category’s cheapest quintile.
 Based on our assessment of the fund’s People, Process, and Parent Pillars in the context of these fees, we think this share class will be able to deliver positive alpha relative to the category benchmark index, explaining its Morningstar Analyst Rating of Silver.

-Jeff Holt does not own shares in any of the securities mentioned above.
+Jeff Holt does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.